-The story: He borrowed some money in 1975 and came back to Maryland to establish a concert company.
-There he promoted Thin Lizzy and Golden Earring, Natalie Cole, Quicksilver Messenger Service, Nils Lofgren and the original Spirit, Chick Corea and others in small indoor facilities in the Baltimore area.
-He soon learned that small concerts were somewhat of a gamble and that something larger was what he needed.
-He stopped promoting concerts and while in his apartment in Reisterstown one night, listening to music with a couple of friends, came up with the name "STOMPIN 76".
+Something larger was what he needed.
+In the cold winter of February, 1976, he stopped promoting concerts and while in his apartment in Reisterstown one night, listening to music with a couple of friends, decided that bluegrass music was affordable and it could mixed with other compatible genres (like jam band music or blues) and he came up with the name "STOMPIN 76".
 It would be a great big bluegrass festival.
 Hal felt bluegrass music meant just as much fun as rock, was cheaper to produce and just as many people would come to it, if it was big.
 Hal learned to love bluegrass music.
-To this day, he appreciates learning of the ways of the bluegrass people.
-They are the most decent people on earth.
+To this day, he appreciates learning of the ways, the culture and friendship of bluegrass people.

 Back then, ideas didn't cost as much to activate as these days.
 Even then, things were far simpler.
 There was no Ticketmaster yet.
 Phone charge was not popular yet either.